-15.5.2.
+15.6.2.
 Registrar shall cease (i) all use of the Shared Registry Systems, including the Registry Operator’s Trademarks, and (ii) to present itself as “accredited registrar” of the Registry Operator;

-15.5.3.
-Registrar shall immediately transfer to one or more other registrar(s) that has (have) received an accreditation from the Registry Operator the Domain Names it has registered in a particular TLD in accordance with the instructions provided by the Registry Operator;
+15.6.3.
+Registrar shall assist with the transfer of the Domain Names registered in the TLD(s) referred to in Annex 1 to one or more other registrar(s) in accordance with the instructions provided by ICANN or the Registry Operator;

-15.5.4.
-Registry Operator shall only effectuate the registrations, renewals, and/or transfers of Domain Names registered by the Registrar in as far as such Registrar’s Minimum Deposit Amount contains sufficient funds for effectuating such transactions, unless agreed upon otherwise between the Parties in writing;
+15.6.4.
+Registrar will still be liable for payment for all registrations, renewals, and/or transfers of Domain Names registered under his account pending the transfer to one or more other registrars as mentioned in paragraph 15.6.3;

-15.5.5.
-Registrar shall be entitled to request the reimbursement of any possible residual part of the Minimum Deposit Amount upon completion of the transactions mentioned in the above paragraphs 15.5.3 and 15.5.4, notwithstanding the Registry Operator’s rights under this Agreement and, in the event this Agreement is terminated as a result of a material breach of the Registrar, to withhold any sums for damages actually incurred by the Registry Operator as a direct or indirect result therefrom;
+15.6.5.
+Registrar shall be entitled to request the reimbursement of any possible residual part of the Deposit Amount upon completion of the transactions mentioned in the above paragraphs 15.6.3 and 15.6.4, notwithstanding the Registry Operator’s rights under this Agreement and, in the event this Agreement is terminated as a result of a material breach of the Registrar, to withhold any sums for unpaid invoices or damages actually incurred by the Registry Operator as a direct or indirect result therefrom;

-15.5.6. any Party shall return to the other Party any Confidential Information disclosed in the framework of this Agreement.
+15.6.6. any Party shall return to the other Party any Confidential Information disclosed in the framework of this Agreement.